-In Kowloon is where you can find the Avenue of the Stars, Symphony of the Lights, Hong Kong museum and Clock Tower but I only got a picture of the latter.
-I can’t even stay for Symphony of the Lights because I don’t have enough time.
+Also in Kowloon is where you can find the Avenue of the Stars, Symphony of the Lights, Hong Kong museum and Clock Tower.
+Sadly, I can’t stay for Symphony of the Lights because I have a flight to catch going to Cebu.

 Here she is… the face.. 😀